dotnet/csharplang/proposals/extensions.md

 We modify the [member access rules](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#1287-member-access) as follows:

+The member_access is evaluated and classified as follows:
 - ... the result is that namespace.
 - ... the result is that type constructed with the given type arguments.
 - If `E` is classified as a type, if `E` is not a type parameter, and